savoirfairelinux/sflvault/docs/sphinxsrc/install.rst

 Running the server over SSL is required to ensure password safety.
 The ``show`` command sends passwords in an encrypted form, but ``service-add`` and ``service-passwd`` do not.
 Someone listening to the communications between the client and the server could very easily get these passwords.

+In old Python versions (< 2.7.9), the SSL server certificate wasn't strictly validated.
+If you happen to have a self-signed server certificate (or expired) and you run Python >= 2.7.9 then you can define sflvault.allow-unverified-ssl-context (to '1') in your configuration file to bypass the certificate strict validation.

 Make SFLvault a system service
 ==============================